-Under my leadership, the botanic garden’s retail nursery became the premier source of California native plants on the Central Coast.
-I restructured the plant introduction program, inviting botanic gardens and wholesale nurseries across the state to trial and evaluate prospective SBBG cultivars.
-I'm delighted that several of my discoveries have become popular cultivars, such as Verbena lilacina ‘De La Mina’, Lessingia filaginifolia ‘Silver Carpet’, and Salvia ‘Pacific Blue’.
+Under Carol's leadership, the botanic garden’s retail nursery became the premier source of California native plants on the Central Coast.
+She restructured the plant introduction program, inviting botanic gardens and wholesale nurseries across the state to trial and evaluate prospective SBBG cultivars.
+Several of her discoveries have become popular cultivars, such as Verbena lilacina ‘De La Mina’, Lessingia filaginifolia ‘Silver Carpet’, and Salvia ‘Pacific Blue’.

-After leaving SBBG, I operated a successful horticultural consulting and garden design business, with clients in the Santa Barbara region.
-In 2012, I became Director of the Nature Gardens at the Natural History Museum of Los Angeles County.
+After leaving SBBG, Carol operated a successful horticultural consulting and garden design business in the Santa Barbara region.
+In 2012, she became Director of the Nature Gardens at the Natural History Museum of Los Angeles County.
 Designed to create habitat for urban wildlife, these 3.5-acre gardens provide a place for visitors to experience nature in an urban setting and to assist museum scientists in documenting the rich biodiversity found in the Los Angeles Basin.
-For eight years, I was thrilled to be a part of this important scientific and educational endeavor.
+For eight years, she was thrilled to be a part of this important scientific and educational endeavor.

-As a horticultural consultant, I create ecologically appropriate, dynamic plant palettes and compositions for clients and provide sustainable guidelines for managing their landscapes.
-I also continue to seek out exceptional plants for California gardens and to share my knowledge of plants native to California and other Mediterranean climate regions through my writing, teaching, and public speaking.
+As a horticultural consultant, Carol creates ecologically appropriate, dynamic plant palettes and compositions for clients and provides sustainable guidelines for managing their landscapes.
+She continues to seek out exceptional plants for California gardens and to share her knowledge of plants native to California and other Mediterranean climate regions through her writing, teaching, and public speaking.